teuben/dc2019/README.md

 but our data are typically large and we will supply URLs from where you can download them from.
 Some scripts were taking from other projects, and may not be maintained here so well.

+A conference summary is being prepared, which is accompanied by [script4paper](scripts4paper/README.md) (eventually those will be located in a different github repo).

 ## Combination Techniques

 We will probably try out a few techniques: